Advertiser Learning in Direct Advertising Markets: Introduction

 \section{Introduction}

 Advertisers seek to place ads with publishers whose readers are potential customers of the advertised goods.
-In the context of direct buy display advertising, wherein impressions are bundled and sold in large quantities across a myriad of sites, the publisher selection problem is daunting.
-Because sites differ in their readership and the editorial context in which ads are served, advertisers lacking prior experience with a given site are typically uncertain about the value of placing ads there \parencite{perlich_2012,Tunuguntla_2021}.
-This uncertainty creates inefficiencies in ad spending that are amplified by the large number of impressions purchased.
-A key goal of this paper is to explore the welfare implications of advertiser learning in the face of uncertain advertising response in direct buy advertising markets.
-Though our emphasis is on direct buy display markets, like contexts include video, television, retail media, print, radio, and other channels where impressions are bundled and advertisers face many advertising options.
-In each of these settings, advertisers often have little information about the efficacy of the channel until after they commit to a large number of impressions and observe the outcome.
-Consequently, our objective is to measure the degree of advertiser learning and ascertain the attendant welfare implications (for advertisers and publishers) of potentially miscalibrated initial beliefs about the value of advertising across sites.
+In the context of direct buy display advertising, where advertisers buy ad placements directly from sites, a myriad of sites from which to choose makes the publisher selection problem daunting.
+Because sites differ in their readership and the editorial context in which display ads are served, ad performance can vary significantly, and advertisers lacking prior experience with a given site are typically uncertain about the value of placing ads on that site \citep{Perlich2012,tunuguntla_2022}.
+An uninformed advertiser risks misallocating both its ad budget and its ad spend across sites.